19hours/sg-statutes/Acts/Architects Act.md

 [42/2005 wef 30/01/2006]

-(c) the articles of association of the corporation provide that at least a prescribed number or proportion of the directors of the corporation shall be registered architects or allied professionals who each has in force a practising certificate;
+(c) the articles of association of the corporation provide that —

+(i) at least a prescribed number or prescribed proportion of the directors of the corporation must be registered architects or allied professionals, each of whom must have in force a practising certificate;

-[28/2005 wef 01/12/2005]
+(ii) any person whose name and particulars have been removed from any of the following registers other than upon an application by that person, must not be a director unless his name and particulars have been reinstated:

+(A) the register of architects;

+(B) the register of registered professional engineers kept and maintained by the Professional Engineers Board under section 8 of the Professional Engineers Act (Cap.
+253);

+(C) the register of surveyors kept and maintained by the Land Surveyors Board under section 9 of the Land Surveyors Act (Cap.
+156); and

+(iii) any person who has been suspended from practice as a registered architect under this Act, or as a registered professional engineer under the Professional Engineers Act, or as a registered surveyor under the Land Surveyors Act, must not be a director for so long as he remains suspended;

+[Act 20 of 2017 wef 06/10/2017]

 (d) the business of the corporation, so far as it relates to the supply of architectural services, will be under the control and management of a director of the corporation who —